OWhN Focus Areas

 Access to care due to a lack of health professionals is the largest single barrier to quality health care being delivered in the four counties served by OWhN.
 As a result, recruiting and retaining health professional in Northeast Oregon is considered to be one of the highest priorities of the network.
 In order to address the continuing shortage of health professionals in the region, OWhN is currently in the process of carrying out the following initiatives.

-7. Residency Programs with Oregon Health and Science University (OHSU)
+7. Residency Programs with Oregon Health and Science University (OHSU) and Others

 9. Expansion of Health Related Training Programs with Blue Mountain Community College (BMCC) of Pendleton